lord-waffles-dev/example-portal-playwright/README.md

 - Structure tests in a way that's understandable by non-technical stakeholders
 - Generate comprehensive reports

-For more information about the motivation behind this project, you can [read this article](https://tally-b.medium.com/e2e-testing-with-cucumber-and-playwright-9584d3ef3360) or [watch this video](https://www.youtube.com/watch?v=PUVFmhYJNJA&list=PLwwCtx3xQxlVMZzS4oi2TafVRngQ1wF_0&index=2).

 ## Prerequisites

 - Node.js (version 18 or higher)